PythoneerSamurai/computer-vision-projects/README.md

 Future projects related to both 2D Computer Vision and 3D Computer Vision will then be added to this repository.

-Sorry for the simple readme, have already written a lot of stuff about my projects on my portfolio :)
+Sorry for the simple readme, have already written a lot of stuff about my projects on my portfolio.

+Do star this repo and follow me on GitHub if you like my work :)